sagiegurari/fax4j/README.md

 <br>
 This library enables Java applications to invoke fax actions such as submitting fax jobs.
 <br>
-You can get the latest version from <a href="https://github.com/sagiegurari/fax4j/releases/latest">here</a>
+You can get the latest version from <a href="https://github.com/sagiegurari/fax4j/releases/latest">here</a> - pick the fax4j-0.43.1-full.zip to get the binary distribution with all dependencies and documents

 Or if you are using maven, simply add the following to your pom.xml: